-Here are some tips to do just that.
+Here are some tips to speak with confidence:

 - You cannot plan what to do with your hands.
 They will move naturally if and when you are giving out enough energy through your eyes and your voice.
 If your voice is a low monotone and your eyes are downcast, you hands are simply not motivated to move.
 When hand energy is suppressed, it comes out as fidgeting.
 People wring their hands, pull a finger, pray, imitate a spider doing push-ups on a mirror, play with coins in their pocket.
 Be aware and stop doing those things they distract your listener.
 Do not concentrate on your hands; concentrate on projecting your energy through your eyes and voice.
 And use your hands to support your message: to show spatial relationships, movement, size and to emphasize points.

-- Do not worry about it cracking.
+- Do not worry about your voice cracking.
 People want you to be real.
 Focus on five qualities:

 Pace- not too fast or too slow.